OctoPrint/OctoPrint-AutomaticShutdown/extras/automaticshutdown.md

   - macos
 ---

-**TODO**: Longer description of your plugin, configuration examples etc. This part will be visible on the page at http://plugins.octoprint.org/plugin/automaticshutdown/
+Longer description of your plugin, configuration examples etc. This part will be visible on the page at http://plugins.octoprint.org/plugin/automaticshutdown/

+This OctoPrint plugin enables the system to be automatically shut down after a print is finished.
+The user can enable automatic shutdown for each print by using a checkbox in the sidebar.
+Once the print is finished, a popup will appear with a countdown which lets the user abort the shutdown.